WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 This happy breed of men, this little world,

-This precious stone set in the silver sea’ Tragedy Of King Richard II (22)
+This precious stone set in the silver sea’ John of Gaunt, The Tragedy Of King Richard II (22)

-This newfound understanding contained in John Of Gaunt’s remarkable monologue, presaged a new self-confidence born and destined to change the world, as contained in the monologues itself, transforming backwards and ignorant nobody England into to a great Empire “Renowned for their deeds as far from home/For Christian service and true chivalry.”
-Here in John Gaunt’s monolgue (and so many others) was the exceptionalism, patriotism and the pride that was the reason for the hoax.
-The Myth that contained the multiple more myths of the plays transformed a nation, and ehre began the British Empire.
+This newfound understanding contained in John of Gaunt’s remarkable monologue from Richard II presaged a new self-confidence destined to change the world, contained in many monologues, a confidence that transformed a backwards and ignorant nobody and nowhere England into a great Empire “Renowned for their deeds as far from home/For Christian service and true chivalry.”
+Here in John Gaunt’s monologue (and so many others) was the exceptionalism, patriotism and the pride that was the very reason for the hoax.
+The Myth that contained other myths (the plays themselves became modern myths) transformed a nation, and then the world.
+Here began the British Empire.

-Obviously this was not happenstance and not by accident.
-Evidence shows that the Myth of Shakespeare was consciously created by a great Myth-maker: the very author of the plays himself, Baron Verulam, Viscount St. Alban, Sir Francis Bacon.
+Obviously this was not not by accident.
+Evidence shows that it was consciously created by a great Myth-maker: the very author of the plays himself, Baron Verulam.
 Who else?
 He certainly had help, but it was his ideas from an unparalleled and sinister genius.
+The evidence for Bacon as author of the plays dwarfs all the other contenders like Oxford or Marlowe at al., who may have helped but Francis brought home the Bacon.

 More Than The Bard

-For this destiny of Empire to be realized much more was needed; the Mythic Stratfordian and his plays were just a part of the plan.
+For the destiny of Empire to be realized, much more would be needed; the Mythic Stratfordian and his plays were just a part of the plan.
 To pull off such a colossal ambition, Bacon would need two more religions: Freemasonry and Science.
 (24) Today Bacon is widely known as ‘the father of modern science”.
 I will soon provide in another paper the evidence I have found intending to make him known also as the “Father of Modern Freemasonry”.
 Some of that evidence is in this essay: “The Birth of a Religion: Freemasonry’s Scottish Origins: The Family Of Love, The Art Of Memory, The Knights Templar, King James, Poetry and Human Sacrifice”.
 What he accomplished with Freemasonry I consider superior and even more astonishing than the Shakespeare plays.
 However the two are intertwined.
 The earliest sustained symbolism of modern Freemasonry is found in the Shakespeare plays.
-Freemasons were there as well at the birth of modern Science as some of the very first members of Bacon’s The Royal Society Of London For Improving Natural Knowledge.
+Freemasons were there as well, at the birth of modern Science as Freemasons were some of the very first members of Bacon’s The Royal Society Of London For Improving Natural Knowledge.
 (28)

 Eminent historian Peter Gay in his classic two-part work The Enlightenment calls Bacon “the patron saint of the Enlightenment.”
 This model of history is widely accepted.
 Bacon was a visionary.
 (10,11) Freemasons explain to each new member that they will become “enlightened” by Freemasonry.
 Freemasons call themselves “Sons Of Light”, and they formed well before the earliest date given for the era known as the Enlightenment to have been widespread.
-The strong link between Freemasonry and the era known as “The Enlightenment” is not well known.
+This strong link between Freemasonry and “The Enlightenment” is not well known.
 Is it just a coincidence?
-Not likely.
+Probably.
+Not.

-The fact that the nine ‘history plays” in the corpus found in the First Folio are widely understood today by scholars as a form of purposeful Tudor propaganda cements the notion that the plays served an ulterior motive much different than mere entertainment, art, philosophy or propaganda.
+The fact that the nine ‘history plays” in the corpus found in the First Folio are widely understood today by scholars as a form of purposeful Tudor propaganda cements the notion that the plays served an ulterior motive much different than mere entertainment, art or philosophy.
 (6,7,8)

 Nobody Would Have Worshipped Francis Bacon